-- 1. None to slight Less than 25 percent of the surface soil removed; no gullies present - 2.
-Moderate 25 to 75 percent of the surface soil removed; no gullies present
+- 1. None to slight Less than 25% of the surface soil removed; no gullies present - 2.
+Moderate 25% to 75% of the surface soil removed; no gullies present - 3.
+Severe Greater than 75% of the surface soil removed; gullies may be present - 4.
+Very severe Greater than 75% of the surface soil removed, with frequent uncrossable gullies present

-Figure 4.
 Contestants determining slope.
 (NDSU photo)